Handicapping 101: Playing Pedigrees on Muddy Tracks

 With so much information available, it can seem counter-intuitive to toss most of it aside and focus on a single factor or two, but once in a while that can be a productive strategy.
 Such was the case at the 2017 Kentucky Derby, when a remarkably simple play based on pedigrees could have yielded impressive returns.

-The 2017 Kentucky Derby was contested over a rain-soaked track officially labeled sloppy and sealed, and that’s where pedigrees can come into play.
+The 2017 Kentucky Derby was contested over a wet-fast track, and that’s where pedigrees can come into play.
 Examining the pedigrees of each horse in a given race can guide you toward horses that have the breeding to enjoy wet conditions.
 Did Horse A’s sire win a big race in the mud?
 Has Horse B’s grandsire earned a reputation for siring mud-lovers?

-Two stallions that can generally be associated with success on wet tracks are Empire Maker and the late Smart Strike.
-Empire Maker won the 2003 Belmont Stakes (gr.
-I) over a sloppy track, and his descendents include the accomplished mud runners American Pharoah and Pioneerof the Nile.
-Smart Strike’s top foals include Curlin and Lookin at Lucky, champions that scored big wins on wet tracks, and Curlin has likewise proven to be an influential mud sire.
+Two stallions who can generally be associated with success on wet tracks are Empire Maker and Smart Strike.
+Empire Maker won the 2003 Belmont (G1) over a sloppy track, and his descendents include the accomplished mud runners American Pharoah and Pioneerof the Nile.
+Smart Strike’s top progeny include Curlin and Lookin At Lucky, champions who scored big wins on wet tracks, and Curlin has likewise proven to be an influential mud sire.